Select Page

 c) State Surveillance and Stasi

-Citizens of East Berlin had limited personal freedoms, with oppressive state control dominating their lives.
+The citizens of East Berlin had little liberties and privileges since their states controlled almost aspects of their lives.
 Here are some notable features:

 4. Dramatic Escape Attempts